Business Property Exclusion - Water Exclusion

 The policy usually does not define “surface water.”
 However, under the widely accepted definition, “surface water” means: “water which is derived from falling rain or melting snow, or which rises to the surface in springs, and is diffused over the surface of the ground, while it remains in such diffused state, and which follows no defined course or channel, which does not gather into or form a natural body of water, and which is lost by evaporation, percolation, or natural drainage.”

 A different water exclusion comes into play in the property policy’s coverage for collapse.
-Collapse coverage is barred for “loss or damage caused by or resulting from . . . wear and tear, . . . decay, deterioration, . . . continuous or repeated seepage or leakage of water that occurs over a period of 14 days, . . . faulty, inadequate or defective maintenance.”
-In one case, the roof collapsed as a result of lack of maintenance and water seepage, which caused decay and weakened the wood structures.
-As such, the causes of the roof collapse fit squarely within the seepage/leakage exclusion of the policy.
+Collapse coverage is barred for “loss or damage caused by or resulting from . . . wear and tear, . . . decay, deterioration, . . . continuous or repeated seepage or leakage of water that occurs over 14 days, . . . faulty, inadequate or defective maintenance.”
+In one case, the roof collapsed due to lack of maintenance and water seepage, which caused decay and weakened the wood structures.
+As such, the roof collapse causes fit squarely within the seepage/leakage exclusion of the policy.